A practical introduction to implementing a whole school approach (WSA)

 Our course is:

-- DfE quality assured and eligible for grant funding, to cover the entire cost of the course and teaching cover
+- Assured for DfE grant funding, to cover the entire £795* course cost and contribute to teaching cover

-- Delivered online to small cohorts of 4-8 delegates
+- Delivered online or face to face* to small cohorts of 4-8 delegates

 - Designed for beginners – senior mental health leads who are new to the role or have not previously completed senior mental health leadership training

-- Completed in six weeks – with 2 six-hour days, 1 hour consultation and self-paced action planning
+- Completed within six weeks – consisting of 2 six-hour days, 1 hour consultation and self-paced action planning

 - Practical – drawing on our experience of what works, through delivering services that support the development of whole school approaches and provide interventions to pupils with low to moderate mental health needs.